Thai junta compares its intervention to Myanmar's 1988 crackdown

 Yingluck was found guilty of abuse of power and ordered to step down by a court on May 7 in what her supporters say was a move by the military-backed royalist establishment to eliminate her family's political influence.
 The coup on May 22 cleared out what was left of her government.

-The visit by Myanmar's military commander, General Min Aung Hlaing, marks the second by a foreign official since the coup, after that of Malaysia's defence minister.
+The visit by Myanmar's military commander, General Min Aung Hlaing, marks the second by a foreign official since the coup, after that of Malaysia's defense minister.

 Thai officials have visited other Asian countries such as China and Cambodia to seek support as a counterweight to the condemnation of Western countries.
 The United States and European Union have both downgraded diplomatic ties.